ibm-cloud-docs/containers/integrations-svcbind.md

 4. Bind the service to your cluster to create service credentials for your service that use the public cloud service endpoint and store the credentials in a Kubernetes secret.
 If you have existing service credentials, use the `--key` option to specify the name of the credentials.
 For IAM-enabled services, the credentials are automatically created with the **Writer** service access role, but you can use the `--role` option to specify a different service access role.
 If you use the `--key` option, don't include the `--role` option.

-    If you plan to bring your own credentials, make sure your existing credentials are **not** one-time view credentials or use the recommended way of manually saving the service credentials to your cluster.
+    If you plan to bring your own credentials, make sure that your existing credentials are **not** one-time view credentials or use the recommended way of manually saving the service credentials to your cluster.
 For more information, see [One-time credentials](/docs/account?topic=account-service_credentials&interface=ui#onetime-credentials).
     {: note}

     ```sh